geforcesong/omtable/README.md

 # Openmart Table

-This is testing project, implemented a table with batch update feature.
+This is testing project, implemented a table with batch update and infinite scroll features.

 ## Tech Stack